Printable Version in PDF Format (Get Adobe Acrobat)

 - Application to Federal awards.
 Identification with the Federal award rather than the nature of the goods and services involved is the determining factor in distinguishing direct from indirect (F&A) costs of Federal awards.
 Typical costs charged directly to a Federal award are the compensation of employees who work on that award, their related fringe benefit costs, the costs of materials and other items of expense incurred for the Federal award.
 If directly related to a specific award, certain costs that otherwise would be treated as indirect costs may also include extraordinary utility consumption,the cost of materials supplied from stock or services rendered by specialized facilities or other institutional service operations.

-- The salaries of administrative and clerical staff should normally be treated as indirect (F&A) costs.
-Direct charging of these costs may be appropriate only if all of the following conditions are met:
+(F&A) costs.
+Direct charging of these costs may be appropriate only if all of the

 - Administrative or clerical services are integral to a project or activity;